Qovery/documentation/website/docs/using-qovery/configuration/policy.md

 Do you have a CI?
 * If you do, [see if Qovery supports your CI][docs.using-qovery.configuration.policy#build-platform].
-* If you do not, [Qovery provides a CI of the box][docs.using-qovery.configuration.build-platform.qovery-ci] (default).
+* If you do not, [Qovery provides a CI of the box][docs.using-qovery.addon.continuous-integration.qovery-ci] (default).

 ### Container registry

 In which [Container Registry][docs.using-qovery.configuration.policy#container-registry] the final container image must be pushed?
-You can choose the one you want [from this list][docs.using-qovery.configuration.container-registry].
+You can choose the one you want [from this list][docs.using-qovery.addon.container-registry].
 By selecting the one provided by your Cloud provider, you avoid paying for outgoing traffic.

 ### Environment mode